 Retro is the new futuristic.

-Soft is the new hard, with regard to tacos.
+Hard is the new soft, with regard to tacos.

-Hard is the new soft, with regard to pretzels.
+Soft is the new hard, with regard to pretzels.

 The Academy Awards are the new Grammy Awards.

-The Grammy Awards are the new… wait, do they even hold those anymore?
+The Grammy Awards are the new… wait, didn’t they stop holding those?

 Woof is the new meh.